comparison

 Price and Models

-The Ninja Woodfire line runs from $249 (OG701 base) to $449 (Pro Connect XL OG951).
-The Weber Lumin runs from $229 (Compact) to $349 (Standard).
-For this comparison, we primarily tested the Ninja Woodfire OG701 at $249 against the Weber Lumin Standard at $349, since these are the models most people cross-shop.
+The Ninja Woodfire line spans the mid-tier range.
+The Weber Lumin spans the mid-tier range.
+For this comparison, we focused on the Ninja Woodfire OG701 against the Weber Lumin Standard since these are the models most people cross-shop.
 The Ninja gives you more features for less money on paper, but the Weber offers build quality and brand heritage that may justify its $100 premium.
 Both regularly go on sale during Prime Day and Black Friday, so the gap narrows to $50-75 if you time your purchase.
 See our buying guide for tips on when to buy for the best price.

 Cooking Performance